Beijing records heaviest rainfall in at least 140 years, causing severe flooding and 21 deaths | Science-Environment

 Beijing records heaviest rainfall in at least 140 years, causing severe flooding and 21 deaths

-Chinas capital has recorded its heaviest rainfall in at least 140 years over the past few days after being deluged with heavy rains from the remnants of Typhoon Doksuri.The city recorded 744.8 millimeters 29.3 inches of rain between Saturday and Wednesday morning, the Beijing Meteorological Bureau said Wednesday.Beijing and the surrounding province of Hebei have been hit by severe flooding because of the record rainfall, with waters rising to dangerous levels.
+Chinas capital has recorded its heaviest rainfall in at least 140 years over the past few days as remnants of Typhoon Doksuri deluged the region, turning streets into canals where emergency crews used rubber boats to rescue stranded residents.The city recorded 744.8 millimetres 29.3 inches of rain between Saturday and Wednesday morning, the Beijing Meteorological Bureau said on Wednesday.Beijing and the surrounding province of Hebei were hit by severe flooding because of the record rainfall, with waters rising to dangerous levels.

 - Country: